How to Manage ALIAS Records for Seamless Website Routing

 It’s Just Taking Forever: Addressing Propagation Delays

 DNS has this thing where changes don’t show up right away.
 Super common.
-Your browser or ISP might be caching old info, so you’re not seeing the update yet.
-Try clearing your DNS cache or checking from a different network.
+It is sensing that your browser or Internet Service Provider is storing outdated information, thus you will not see the update yet.
+Attempt to clear your DNS cache or test using another network.
 Still not working?
 Give it a few hours before stressing too hard.

 Wrong Record, Wrong Place: Correcting Setup Mistakes